rupeshkumar18123/smart-banking-system/README.md

 "# smart-banking-system"
+### still making its design
-### this project is going to be my favourite project , i willuse every knowledge whatever i know like ai/ml, blockchain , java,  springboot ,azure app services
+### this project is going to be my favourite project , i will use my all effort  whatever i can do like ai/ml, blockchain , java,  springboot ,azure app services

 ### today i am learning springboot